nnbaocuong99/Database/README.md

 <br>

 ### Part 3: Work with Db, practices
+#### Download tools
 - Okay, so once you have done all these steps upthere, now you'll have a Database in your k8s cluster.
-To make sure about that
+To make sure about that we need to download tools to test the connection and you can move to the next step
+- With:
+  - MariaDB: You need to download **`mySQL`** to test your connection. and **`mySQLdump`** to dump and restore your data.
+For installation check [my guides](https://github.com/nnbaocuong99/Database/tree/main/MariaDB)
+  - MongoDB: About the test connection there are so many options so you can decide it, `dump` and `restore` You need to download MongoDatabaseTools.
+For installation check [my guides](https://github.com/nnbaocuong99/Database/tree/main/MongoDB)

+#### `exec` into, create database and table
+-